Title: Assistant Professor of Music, Piano

 Office Location: Arnold Hall of Music, M115

+Dr. Jurs’s research also bridges various domains.
+One of his favorite recent conference presentations for the Pennsylvania Music Teachers Association explored NBA sharpshooter Stephen Curry’s training practice as a model for teaching and reinforcing piano fundamentals for piano students at all levels of development.
 Dr. Jurs is interested in exploring the art of listening through performance and teaching.
 He co-presented a paper at the 2017 College Music Society Northeast Conference entitled, “Engineering Immersive Listening Experiences for Students,” applying elements of interactive world music pedagogy as a way to enhance student engagement and enjoyment of western classical music.
-He was awarded a Mellon Foundation Grant for Research in the Humanities in 2016, through which he mentored two undergraduates as they helped him prepare for an upcoming commission, recording, and educational outreach project.
-A committed piano teacher, Dr. Jurs’ students over the years have won prizes at local, national and international piano competitions.
-A current student was a prizewinner at the 2017 Pittsburgh International Piano Competition, earning a future performance at Carnegie Hall.
+He was awarded a Mellon Foundation Grant for Research in the Humanities in 2016, through which he mentored two undergraduates as they helped him prepare for the Fantastic Creatures commission and educational outreach project that is coming to fruition this year.